BellaMrx/Basics_of_React/README.md

    - 12.2.
 Use CSS classes in JSX
    - 12.3.
 CSS modules in React
    - 12.4.
 CSS in JavaScript - Styled Components
+ 13. Forms in React
+   - 13.1.
+Controlled Components
+   - 13.2.
+Uncontrolled Components
+   - 13.3.
+Accessing the native DOM via a reference

 -------------------------------------------------------